marlonvazrep/cdata/README.md

 # Concise Dataset (C-Dat)
 This repository keep the algorithms to data generate used in the article.
 Also contain the link to the created dataset  to this project

-References used in the python codes
+References used in python scripts

 Brightness
     https://stackoverflow.com/questions/32609098/how-to-fast-change-image-brightness-with-python-opencv